Economics (M.S.)

 The industry track’s curriculum is unlike any other Master’s program in the country.
 It is interdisciplinary, weaving together economic theory, data analytics, statistical methods, and data modeling.
 The program’s mix of doctoral-level and applied classes is also distinctive.
 Students learn economic theory and statistical methods at the doctoral level.
 They also use economic theory and data to understand a range of business decision problems.
 Innovative applied classes include Macroeconomic Consulting and Strategy Analysis: Games and Auctions.

 Few other Master’s programs in the country provide a toolkit with comparable interdisciplinary range or rigor.
 Students learn economic theory and econometrics, code in R and STATA, and learn SQL, PowerBI, and Tableau all in one year.
-Graduates are uniquely trained to help business managers and project leaders not only formulate decision problems, but communicate with IT people on what data and analysis may be needed.
-People with this training are increasingly in high demand.
+Graduates are uniquely trained to help businesses understand the market context, formulate decision problems, and manage the data analysis.
+People with this training are in high demand by organizations in all sectors.

-The program requires a minimum of 32 credit hours of coursework and a capstone experience.
-All students must complete four core classes.
 The program can be completed in 12 months.
-It begins with an August term in which Mathematical Economics is taught in a concentrated manner over two to three weeks.
-The August term is followed by two semesters of coursework.
+It starts with an intensive Mathematical Economics course that is taught in a concentrated manner over the first two weeks of the Fall semester.
+It is followed by two semesters of coursework.
 Some of the industry-track courses are scheduled on the 8-week term calendar.
 These term classes entail 3-credit hours and meet 3.5 hours a week.
 A capstone experience completes the degree requirements.
-Industry track students pursue a corporate consulting project for their capstone in the spring, while academic track students take a comprehensive exam in microeconomic or macroeconomic theory in early summer.
+Industry track students’ capstone entails a corporate consulting project in the spring, while academic track students take a comprehensive exam in microeconomic or macroeconomic theory in early summer.

 The program requires a minimum of 32 credit hours of coursework and a capstone experience.
 All students must complete four core classes.